Create a Record for a Payment Received

 Background

 An main contract payment application is an itemized record of a financial transaction between a project owner and a company responsible for completing work.
 Typically, it is issued by a main contractor and submitted to a project owner to signal that payment is due for completed work.
-When you receive a payment from an owner, you can create a record of that payment in Procore's Payment Applications tool using the steps below.
+When you receive a payment from an owner, you can create a record of that payment in Procore's Payment applications tool using the steps below.

 Things to Consider